StarkovAleksey2020/skillbox/readme.md

 ```
 #### /run_app/run.cmd - application launch script for Windows

+## Features of the project

+#### Application content localized (russian/english)
+#### The application repository has been moved to JPA
+####Liquibase is connected to manage data migration in the application.
+Initialization and initial filling of the database is done through the changelog.

 ## Reference materials

 #### /notes/db_recreate.txt - procedure for rebuilding the database for Linux